 With a price of $131, Moto G4 Play has many advantages, including a bright, bold display and a more powerful overall performance.

 However, these improvements are only possible.
-The camera on the Moto G4 is a bit disappointing, especially when compared to the camera on the more expensive Moto G4 Plus.
+The camera on the Moto G4 is a bit disappointing, especially compared to the camera on the more expensive Moto G4 Plus.
 However, the latest version of the Moto remains an attractive budget purchase, even if not as compact as before.

 Everything about Motorola’s Moto G4 Play